 Professor Susannah Heschel, who originated the feminist ritual, has said that she chose an orange to represent “the fruitfulness for all Jews when lesbians and gay men are contributing and active members of Jewish life.
 In addition, each orange segment had a few seeds that had to be spit out — a gesture of spitting out, repudiating the homophobia of Judaism.”
 Heschel further commented that it was typical that the origin of the Passover orange is attributed to a man.
 “Isn’t that precisely what’s happened over the centuries to women’s ideas?
 And isn’t this precisely the erasure of their existence that gay and lesbian Jews continue to endure, to this day?”

-Immersed as I am in the stories of the women of the Bible (as research for my novel Women of a New Moon), I can’t help but be reminded of Moses’s sister, the prophetess Miriam, who danced with timbrels and sang with joy for the Israelites’ redemption from Egyptian slavery.
+Immersed as I am in the stories of the women of the Bible as research for my current works-in-progress (a novel Women of a New Moon and an essay collection Daughters of Eve), I can’t help but be reminded of Moses’s sister, the prophetess Miriam, who danced with timbrels and sang with joy for the Israelites’ redemption from Egyptian slavery.
 When she dared questioned Moses’s exclusive relationship with God, she was stricken with leprosy and exiled from the tribe for seven days.
 Yet, the Israelites waited for her return before proceeding on their long journey toward the Promised Land, because she was one of their own, and she belonged with them.

 Jews have been marginalized and persecuted throughout history.
 The thought that we might reject any of our own feels grotesquely wrong.
 Instead, I choose to see the orange as a symbol of the true joyous meaning of the seder, where all are welcome.
 Traditionally, our doors are kept open during the seder meal for anyone to join in the celebration of our freedom and to express our solidarity with all who have been or are now slaves, with any who have felt like strangers in a strange land.
 How much more that must be for our fellow Jews of all genders.